 - 1. Upon receipt of the final investigation report, the Title IX Coordinator will notify both the Complainant and Respondent in writing, of the date, time, and location (including a virtual location) of a hearing.
-Both parties will have no less than ten (10) College business days to prepare for the Title IX Hearing. - 2.
+Both parties will have no less than ten (10) College Business Days to prepare for the Title IX Hearing. - 2.
 Either the Complainant or Respondent can request in writing that they participate virtually in the Title IX Hearing.
-Requests must be submitted to the Title IX Coordinator no less than five (5) College business days prior to the scheduled date of the Title IX Hearing.
+Requests must be submitted to the Title IX Coordinator no less than five (5) College Business Days prior to the scheduled date of the Title IX Hearing.
 If requested, the College will make arrangements for either or both parties to participate in a virtual setting, while still allowing for all parties to hear and physically view all participants, including the Title IX Hearing Officer. - 3.
 The purpose of the hearing is for both the Complainant and Respondent to provide evidence to the Title IX Hearing Officer who will determine, based on a preponderance of evidence standard, if the Respondent has violated Title IX Sexual Misconduct as defined in this policy. - 4.
 The Title IX Hearing Officer will maintain control of the Title IX Hearing and all parties involved are expected to adhere to instructions given by the Title IX Hearing Officer as well as engage in civil behavior throughout the hearing process, in accordance with College policies.
 Any party who disrupts the hearing may be subject to dismissal from the hearing by the Title IX Hearing Officer, and the Title IX Hearing may continue without the participation of the dismissed party.
-To the extent permitted by Florida law, the Title IX Hearing will be audio recorded and those conducted via virtual participation by any party are also subject to video recording. - 5.
-Both parties will be afforded an opportunity to present evidence to the Title IX Hearing Officer in verbal statements as well as to address any relevant documentary evidence already provided. - 6.
-The Title IX Hearing Officer may ask relevant questions of the Complainant, Respondent, or witness(es) in an effort to gather relevant evidence to make a determination of responsibility. - 7.
-Relevant cross-examination by Title IX Advisors, and other questions of a Complainant, Respondent, and/or any witness by the Title IX Hearing Officer may be asked orally and in real-time.
-Before a cross-examination question is answered, the Title IX Hearing Officer will first determine whether the question is relevant and will explain to the Title IX Advisor any decision to exclude a question as not relevant.
-Questions referencing a Complainant's previous sexual behavior will be prohibited, unless deemed by the Title IX Hearing Officer to be relevant in determining that someone other than the Respondent committed the alleged misconduct or is relevant to indicate consent.
+To the extent permitted by Florida law, the Title IX Hearing will be audio recorded and those conducted via virtual participation by any party are also subject to video recording.